Guild is purpose-built for professional communities, making it the perfect platform for sharing knowledge and connecting with peers.

 Comparing Guild and Circle

-Unlike Circle, Guild is free.
-There’s no upper limit on membership numbers, and analytics tools and discoverable profiles and groups are all included.
-Conversely, there is no free plan available on Circle, with costs starting at $39 for the Basic plan, ranging up to $199 for large businesses.
-Even the most expensive option has a limit on monthly users.
+With Guild’s free plan, discoverable profiles and groups are all included, making it easy to make connections and start building a community.
+Conversely, there is no free plan available on Circle, with costs starting at $39 for the Basic plan, ranging up to $399 for large businesses.
+Even the most expensive option has a limit on monthly users - whereas Guild has no limit on the number of members in a community.
 While there is a free 14 day trial available with Circle, it’s difficult to really get a feel for a platform without your community using it.

 Both apps are responsible in their use of data.
-With Guild you can be confident that no personal data will be shared with third parties, giving you full control, as well as peace of mind your business is remaining GDPR compliant.
+With Guild you can be confident that your business is remaining GDPR compliant.
 With moderation features and audit trails of conversations, Guild is popular among B2B organisations and companies, providing a safe and secure networking platform for professionals.